How to Build a Strong LinkedIn Profile for the Canadian Job Market

 3.png

-4. Optimize Your Experience Section with Achievements
+4. Achievements Optimize your Experience Section

 Key Points for Writing Your Experience Section: